 Yunnan Sourcing: Most people shop here for the pu-erh tea.
 Excellent selection of ripe and raw pu-erh, oolongs tea, black tea and white tea.
 They also sell some unusual teas like purple tea and yak butter tea. pu-erh samples are available.
 Their raw pu-erh teas are produced mostly from a single village or mountain sources in small batches.
 All raw cakes are processed at every stage in the traditional method to ensure the best possible long-term aging outcome.
 Their ripe pu-erhs are selected based on their taste profile, fermentation degree, leaf quality and future aging potential.
 Ships internationally from China and the United States.

 Bonus Best Online Tea Shop

 MaryAnna’s Tea: I would be remiss if I didn’t mention my own site.
 However, my specialty is artisan brewed bottled tea from a premium blend of loose leaf teas.
 MaryAnna’s Tea has won several top awards at the North American Tea Championship for best-bottled tea.
 I use the direct-brew method to naturally infuse the tea and bottle immediately afterward.
 This is the least processed method available for bottled tea.
 The more a food or beverage is processed the more nutrients are lost.
 The direct brew method helps preserve the natural tea flavor, nutrients, and antioxidants inherent in freshly brewed tea.
 All MaryAnna’s iced teas are made from 100% natural and non-GMO ingredients.
 Free shipping continental US only.

 Thanks for Reading About Online Tea

-So that’s my summary of the best online tea shops.
+That’s my summary of the best online tea shops.
 This is purely a suggestive list, mind you.
-I hope you find this list helpful and enjoy your tea shopping.
+I hope you find this list helpful and enjoy your online tea shopping.
 If so, please share with your tea loving friends.